andrewzm/deepspat-website/content/_index.md

         label : "Read more"
         link : "http://doi.org/10.5705/ss.202020.0156"

-    - title : "Convolution Neural Network Spatio-Temporal Models "
+    - title : "Convolutional Neural Network Spatio-Temporal Models "
       images:
       - "images/BallResults2.png"
       content : "Dynamic spatio-temporal models are often used to model highly dynamic geophysical or ecological processes, such as daily sea-surface temperature or the spread of an invading species.
 Often, the dynamics themselves (e.g., the direction of flow) changes rapidly in both space and time.
-In this project, together with [Chris Wikle](), we integrate a convolution neural network with a statistical spatio-temporal model to jointly predict the spatio-temporal varying dynamical parameters and the process of interest."
+In this project, together with [Chris Wikle](https://stat.missouri.edu/people/wikle), we integrate a convolutional neural network with a statistical spatio-temporal model to jointly predict the spatio-temporal varying dynamical parameters and the process of interest."
       button:
         enable : true
         label : "Read more"